Standing on the Sun: The Evolving Nature of Capitalism

 At DRI (Data Resources Inc, pioneering econometrics-based consulting firm founded by Otto Eckstein of the Council of Economic Advisors), he helped build service architecture for financial institutions that endures 30 years later.

 At TBS/Mercer, he founded (in 1984) one of the first consulting groups counselling IT companies (e.g. Microsoft, Texas Instruments, AT&T, Digital Equipment, NYNEX) about industry development and marketing issues—the group was perhaps the first to predict cellular telephone costs would fall below wireline.

 At E&Y/CGEY, he directed the Center for Business Innovation and transformed it from an insular university model to a networked research capability, correctly anticipating issues from the "global, mobile, always-on" network to the rising importance of intangible assets.

-Currently, at Monitor, he developed the strategy for and is building the Monitor Networks business, combining his understanding of network science, network technology, and network behavior to help clients and Monitor profit from network-based business innovation.
+At Monitor, he developed the strategy for and built the Monitor Networks business, combining his understanding of network science, network technology, and network behavior to help clients and Monitor profit from network-based business innovation.